Tight Guarantees for Multi-unit Prophet Inequalities and Online Stochastic Knapsack: -unit Prophet Inequalities

 \subsection{Characterizing the Worst-case Distribution}

-Our goal is now to find the $\bm{\p}$ such that the optimal objective value $\theta^*$ of $\text{Dual}(\bm{p}, k)$ in \eqref{dualdual} reaches its minimum.
-We would like to characterize the worst-case distribution and then compute the competitive ratio.
+Our goal is now to find the $\bm{\p}$ such that the optimal objective value $\theta^*$ of $\LCkunit(\bm{p})$ in \eqref{dualdual} reaches its minimum.
+We would like to characterize the worst-case distribution and then compute the guarantee.

-We first characterize the worst-case distribution for which the optimal objective value of $\text{Dual}(\bm{p}, k)$ reaches its minimum.
+We first characterize the worst-case distribution for which the optimal objective value of $\LCkunit(\bm{p})$ reaches its minimum.
 Obviously, it is enough for us to consider only the $\bm{p}$ satisfying $\sum_{t=1}^{T}\p_t=k$.
-We show in the following lemma that splitting one query into two queries can only make the optimal objective value of $\text{Dual}(\bm{p}, k)$ become smaller, and thus, in the worst-case distribution, each $\p_t$ should be infinitesimally small. \begin{lemma} For any $\bm{\p}=(\p_1,\dots,\p_T)$ satisfying $\sum_{t=1}^{T}\p_t=k$, and any $\sigma\in[0,1]$, $1\leq q\leq T$, if we define a new sequence of arrival probabilities $\tilde{\bm{p}}=(\tilde{p}_1,\dots,\tilde{p}_{T+1})$ such that
+We show in the following lemma that splitting one query into two queries can only make the optimal objective value of $\LCkunit(\bm{p})$ become smaller, and thus, in the worst-case distribution, each $\p_t$ should be infinitesimally small. \begin{lemma} For any $\bm{\p}=(\p_1,\dots,\p_T)$ satisfying $\sum_{t=1}^{T}\p_t=k$, and any $\sigma\in[0,1]$, $1\leq q\leq T$, if we define a new sequence of arrival probabilities $\tilde{\bm{p}}=(\tilde{p}_1,\dots,\tilde{p}_{T+1})$ such that